hashicorp/terraform-website/content/source/docs/cloud/vcs/bitbucket-cloud.html.md

     1. On the next page, click "VCS Providers" in the left sidebar.
     1. Click the "Add VCS Provider" button.

-1. The next page has several steps to guide you through adding a new VCS provider.
-Select "Bitbucket" then select "Bitbucket Cloud" from the dropdown.
+1. The "Add VCS Provider" page is divided into multiple steps to guide you through adding a new VCS provider.

+    For the first step, select "Bitbucket" then select "Bitbucket Cloud" from the dropdown.
+The page will move to the next step.

+Leave the page open in a browser tab.
+In the next step you will copy values from this page, and in later steps you will continue configuring Terraform Cloud.

 ## Step 2: On Bitbucket Cloud, Create a New OAuth Consumer

-1. Open [Bitbucket Cloud](https://bitbucket.org) in your browser and log in as whichever account you want Terraform Cloud to act as.
+1. In a new browser tab, open [Bitbucket Cloud](https://bitbucket.org) and log in as whichever account you want Terraform Cloud to act as.
 For most organizations this should be a dedicated service user, but a personal account will also work.

     ~> **Important:** The account you use for connecting Terraform Cloud **must have admin access** to any shared repositories of Terraform configurations, since creating webhooks requires admin permissions.

 1. Navigate to Bitbucket's "Add OAuth Consumer" page.

     This page is located at `https://bitbucket.org/<YOUR WORKSPACE NAME>/workspace/settings/oauth-consumers/new`.
-You can also reach it through Bitbucket's's menus:
+You can also reach it through Bitbucket's menus:
     - In the lower left corner, click your profile picture and choose the workspace you want to access.
     - In the workspace navigation, click "Settings".
     - In the settings navigation, click "OAuth consumers," which is in the "Apps and Features" section.
     - On the OAuth settings page, click the "Add consumer" button.

-1. This page has a form with four text fields and many checkboxes.
+1. This page has a form with several text fields and checkboxes.

+    Fill out the fields and checkboxes with the corresponding values currently displayed in your Terraform Cloud browser tab.
+Terraform Cloud lists the values in the order they appear, and includes controls for copying values to your clipboard.

     ![Bitbucket Cloud screenshot: New OAuth consumer text fields and permissions checkboxes](./images/bitbucket-cloud-add-consumer.png)